PaulR2023/cse15l-lab-reports/lab3.md

 743:                prevented from addressing the Muslims," but expressing relief that "by the grace of
 ```

+feedback: For each command you run (8), please include a description of what exactly the command is doing and how it can be useful.
+My response:

--The `grep -n` command would be able to print the output of the passage with its associated line number within the .txt file.
-Like in this case for using `grep -n` to find both the key string "race" from different chapters of the .txt files to see which line number the word is at and be able to find its line number that has these words that we are looking for.
-The reason why it could be useful is if we want to find a string and want to know where to find the location in the line number to narrow our search quicker.
-We can find the keyword with the "" and be able to print the excerpt that contains the word.
+-What the `grep -n` command is **doing** is that would be able to print the output of the passage with its associated line number within the .txt file.
+In this case, using `grep -n` to find both the key string "race" from different chapters of the .txt files to see which line number the word is at and be able to find its line number that has these words that we are looking for.
+The reason why it could be **useful** is if we want to find a string and want to know where to find the location in the line number to narrow our search quicker.
+We can find the keyword with the "" and be able to print the excerpt that contains the word with the line numbers.

 Along with each option/mode you show, cite your source for how you found out about it as a URL or a description of where you found it.
 See the syllabus on Academic Integrity and how to cite sources like ChatGPT for this class.